-Tucked within 2,000-foot-high limestone walls is a place that some call the "most beautiful spot in Texas."
-The serpentine route of McKittrick Creek creates conditions for an unusual community of plants and a menagerie of animals.
-Rich with history, rich in diversity, glorified by its beauty, and famous for is outstanding fall colors, this location of the park is a "must-see!"
+Rich with history, rich in diversity, glorified by its beauty, and famous for fall colors, this location of the park is a "must-see!"

-Dog Canyon is situated in a secluded, forested canyon on the north end of the park at an elevation of 6,300 feet.
-Remote and far removed from civilization, it stands at the edge of the wilderness boundary and offers an ideal location for quiet camping, birding, hiking, and solitude.
+Dog Canyon lies in a secluded, forested canyon on the north end of the park at an elevation of 6,300 feet.

 Here, a single, well-preserved house, long since abandoned, stands as a testament of human struggle and survival.

 Get oriented to the park at a visitor center.

 The park is home to the largest and oldest Wilderness area in Texas with many recreational opportunities.